creusot-rs/creusot/HACKING.md

 ## Calling why3

-In order to invoke why3 robustly (manually or in scripts), we provide a wrapper that will lookup the why3 path and config according to the logic described in **Setup** above.
+To invoke why3 robustly (manually or in scripts), we provide a wrapper that will lookup the why3 path and config according to the logic described in **Setup** above.

 To invoke why3 this way, run:
 ```